 Discriminatee misconduct/after-acquired evidence.
 If an employer establishes that the discriminatee engaged in unprotected conduct for which the employer would have refused to hire or discharged any employee, instatement or reinstatement is not ordered and backpay is terminated on the date that the employer first acquired knowledge of the misconduct.
 See Aerotek, Inc., 368 NLRB No. 94, slip op. at 1 (2019), and cases cited there.
-See also Frontier Telephone of Rochester, Inc., 344 NLRB 1270, 1277 (2005) (declining to order reinstatement and a full backpay remedy where the employer discovered during the hearing that the discriminatee had forwarded company records that included customers' personal and financial information to his home email account), enfd.
+To invoke the after-acquired evidence doctrine, the employer must demonstrate that it was unaware of the alleged misconduct at the time of the employee's discharge.
+Somerset Valley Rehabilitation & Nursing Center, 362 NLRB 961, 962 (2015), enfd.
+825 F.3d 128 (3d Cir.
+2016) (finding that respondent could not rely on an incident that occurred over a year before employee's discharge because respondent was fully aware of it at the time).
+Cf. Frontier Telephone of Rochester, Inc., 344 NLRB 1270, 1277 (2005) (declining to order reinstatement and a full backpay remedy where the employer discovered during the hearing that the discriminatee had forwarded company records that included customers' personal and financial information to his home email account), enfd.
 181 Fed.
 Appx.
 85 (2d Cir.
 2006).